moabs81/scaffold2/readme.md

 * To run the test suite, use <code>npm run test</code>.
 Obviously, make sure you have, like, tests first
 * Before building the project, use <code>npm run clean dist</code> to delete the contents of the dist/ directory prior to bundling into it
 * To build this project, use <code>npm run build</code> - I need to fix this config though, so it may not work right now
+* If you have built this project, run <code>npm run serve</code> and navigate to http://localhost:5000 to use JSON-Server to serve the build locally

 #### My ambitions